 When we open freshly cooked 3GPP Release 16 standard documents, or read 5GAA (5G Automotive Association) road-map, we can find a very interesting list of extensions to Release 14 (3GPP Release 15, delivers only PC5 improvements, traffic aggregation, 64QAM, diversity & short TTI).

-3GPP Release 16 delivers interface NR-V2X which is defined for support of 5G NR (New Radio) radio systems but including complete backward compatibility to LTE-V2X (standard approval is planned for December 2019).
+3GPP Release 16 delivers interface NR-V2X which is defined for support of 5G NR (New Radio) radio systems but includes complete backward compatibility to LTE-V2X (standard approval is planned for December 2019).

-Qualcomm, the main player of the chipset required for that revolution, predicts commercial implementations of 3GPP Release 16 in the middle of the year 2021.
+Qualcomm, the main player in the chipset required for that revolution, predicts commercial implementations of 3GPP Release 16 in the middle of the year 2021.

-Does it mean we will soon, seat at home and drive remotely vehicles escorting children to school and eat breakfast at the same time?
+Does it mean we will soon, seat at home and drive remote vehicles escorting children to school and eating breakfast at the same time?

 In the body of the standard document we can read what were the intentions of engineers for that application [TR 22.886]:

 Remote driving is a concept in which a vehicle is controlled remotely by either a human operator or cloud computing.